RishabhSinha07/TodoApp/README.md

 > Backend
 ##
-- RestApi with Flask
+- RestApi with Flask (Python)
-- PostgreSql
+- PostgreSql for Database